Eccleria/ewibot/readme.md

 ### Setup process
 #### Install
 You need to install nodejs *v16.14.2*.
-Then on your IDE (we use _Visual Studio Code/2019_), you can clone the Ewibot repository.
+Then on your IDE (we use _Visual Studio Code_), you can clone the Ewibot repository.
 You will need to install yarn with the follow command: ```npm install --global yarn```.

 Next, you need to download every dependancy that the bot need.
-To do so, you need to go in the ewibot folder where the repo has been downloaded.
+To do so, you need to go in the ewibot folder where the repo has been downloaded, using `cd your_correct_path_/ewibot`.
 In the console, use the command: ```yarn```.

-#### Folders
+#### Folders and files
 Now, you need to setup the *.env* file by creating it and use the [.env.example](.env.example) as a template.
-The *DEBUG* line needs to be set as **yes** if you have only a bot used for development, and **no** if you will host Ewibot on the Discord Server.
-The *USE_SPOTIFY* uses the same process: **yes** or **no**.
-If **no**, you don't need to write the rest of the *SPOTIFY_* stuff.
+The *DEBUG* line needs to be set as `yes` if you have only a bot used for development, and `no` if you will host Ewibot on the Discord Server. `USE_SPOTIFY` and `USE_TWITTER` have the same process: `USE_XX=yes` or `USE_XX=no`.
+If `no`, you don't need to write the rest of the stuff (such as `TWITTER_BEARER_TOKEN`, `SPOTIFY_CLIENT_ID`, ...).

-For the database, you need to create the *.db.json* file in the [database folder](./db).
-When created, you can copy the content of the [.db.json.example](./db/db.json.example) and paste it in the newly created file. **Do not forget to remove the comments, otherwise you will get an error**
+For the database, you need to create the *db.json* file in the [database folder](./db).
+When created, you can copy the content of [db.json.example](./db/db.json.example) and paste it in the newly created file.
+**Do not forget to remove comments, otherwise you will get an error.**

 Another folder that need to be created is the *gifs*, in the [concrete folder](./concrete).
-Nothing to add inside.
+Nothing to add inside, it will be done automatically when a gif is created.

 > Note: if you use an IDE that create local setup files, you shall add it to the [.gitignore file](.gitignore).
-It is the case with Visual Studio 2019 that create the *.vs* folder locally.
+It is the case with Visual Studio 2019 that create the configuration folder *.vs* locally.

 ### Contribution
 To contribute, you can do so by different ways.
 You can contribute on existing branches or by creating a new branch.

-For an existing branch, please ask to contributors if there are commits under way before adding yours.
+- For an existing branch, please ask to contributors if there are commits under way before adding yours.

-For a new branch, you will need to create a *Pull Request*(PR) in order to have this branch merged into master.
+- For a new branch, please respect the notation used.
+You will need to create a *Pull Request*(PR) in order to have this branch merged.
 The PR cannot be merged without the approval of at least one other contributor.
 If the branch is still under development, you can set the PR as a draft.
 When it is ready, undraft it and request an approval.